 New Guinea and Tasmania eventually split away from Australia but all three had cultures that survived millennia and shaped their environment through adroit use of fire – even Tasmania with just 5000 souls succeeded.

 Authorities in Sydney turned a blind eye to the violence on the frontier, spreading homilies about British law while enabling Squatters to take “vacant” country.
-Matters worsened with the separation of Queensland in 1859.
+Matters worsened with the separation of Queensland from NSW in 1859.
 Penniless authorities in Brisbane had a good reason to sell Aboriginal country as the only thing they could make money from.
 They had a vested interest in crushing resistance.

-Yet it was not enough to make settlers feel safe.
+It was not enough to make settlers feel safe.
 That was the job of the Native Police.
-Native Police forces (usually a group of three to eight Indigenous people led by a European officer) were used at Hornet Bank and across the Australian colonies in the 19th century.
+Native Police forces (usually a group of three to eight Indigenous people led by a European officer) were at Hornet Bank and across the Australian colonies in the 19th century.
 Their need came with the expansion of British control of Australia in the 1840s developing from rough convict patrols.
 Indigenous troopers were often recruited at the point of a gun.
 It was the Empire’s divide and rule tactic to use Native groups with no loyalties to other groups.
 They enjoyed important advantages including familiarity with the terrain, and had less medical problems in tropical areas.
 They were also paid less and expected to camp in the open during operations and feed themselves.

 They dispossessed Aboriginal people everywhere but nowhere was their impact as great or as long-lasting as Queensland.
 Yet on this day commemorating military history, few have heard of them.
 Jonathan Richards’ defining history of Queensland’s Native Police is called The Secret War.
 Even today it remains mostly a secret.
 The Queensland Native Police were, as Richards says, “the symbol of Native policy, invasion and dispossession throughout the second half of the 19th century.”